lyteword/kjv/luke/chapter-4.md

 <sup>42</sup> And when it was day, he departed and went into a desert place: and the people sought him, and came unto him, and stayed him, that he should not depart from them.

-<sup>43</sup> And he said unto them, I must preach the kingdom of God to other cities also : for therefore am I sent .
+<sup>43</sup> And he said unto them, I must preach the kingdom of God to other cities also: for therefore am I sent.

 <sup>44</sup> And he preached in the synagogues of Galilee.